In today’s guide, we are going to show you how to write your new resolutions.

-The faintest pen they say is better than the sharpest brain.
-Writing down your goals is a way of telling yourself how serious you are about it.
+The faintest pen, they say, is better than the sharpest brain.
+Writing down your goals is a way of telling yourself how serious you are about them.

 3. Make smaller resolutions

-Last year as part of my resolutions I wrote that I wanted to be recognised as a fashion brand on a big platform.
+Last year, as part of my resolutions, I wrote that I wanted to be recognized as a fashion brand on a big platform.

-This way if I found an opportunity that matched with my goal I quickly took advantage of it and that helped me meet my goal way before the deadline.
+This way, if I found an opportunity that matched my goal, I quickly took advantage of it and that helped me meet my goal way before the deadline.